Skip to Main Content

 Joint Venture Recovers $183 million in Big Dig's Final Lawsuit

 The final contractor dispute related to Boston’s Central Artery/Tunnel Project, known as the Big Dig, has resulted in a landmark settlement totaling $183 million for contractors Tutor Perini, Kiewit Corp. and Jay Cashman.
-Hinckely Allen represented the c…
+Hinckley Allen represented the c…

 Past Event